originalls/createLoop/docs/README.md

 ### Patch Notes

+- 0.0.8 - 16/04/2019
+  - added gifOptions to camelCase arguments
+  - fixed bug where console would log incorrect GIF frame count if rendering more than one loop
 - 0.0.7 - 16/04/2019
   - rewrote `start()` function to work with `start dt` rather than `frame dt` to keep in sync with GIF
   - Synchronized GIF image to render on loop